Sue-HyeongLee/Sue-HyeongLee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-### Instruction
+### Introduction
+Hi I'm Sue-HyeongLee.
 I graduated from Sangsan high school.
 I major in Aplied Artificial Inteligence and Computer Science Engineering at Sungkyunkwan University.

-I am a passionate student. i am currently in second year of university.
+I am a passionate student.
+I am currently in second year of university.

 ### Skill
 I use Python and C, javascript.